ooper-shlab/BigInteger-Swift/README.md

 # BigInteger-Swift

 An experimental implemetation of BigInteger in Swift.
-Providing a single class `BigInteger` which conforms to `SignedInteger`.
+Providing a single struct `BigInteger` which conforms to `SignedInteger`.

 More experimental than practical.
 Better avoid using this code in your production apps.
 (Though, the LICENSE terms permit to.
 Remember NO WARRANTY terms and do it on your own risk.